YoeDistro/yoe-distro/docs/superproject-management.md

 floating branches for development.
 This tooling is unnecessary with git submodules.

 There is a cost to complexity.
-We may be temped to reach for the most powerful tool at our disposal, but there is a cost if a simpler tool would work.
+We may be tempted to reach for the most powerful tool at our disposal, but there is a cost if a simpler tool would work.
 With tooling, there is no one-size-fits all.
 We don't pick up a sledge hammer to drive a tack, nor do we use a tack hammer to bust up concrete, nor do we buy a robot if we only need to drive a few nails.
-The best solutions are the simplest one that does the job well.
+The best solution is the simplest one that does the job well.
 "Clear" and "obvious" are the best solutions in a build system.
 "Neat" and "clever" usually are not.